galaxyproject/galaxy-hub/src/news/2019-05-galaxy-update/index.md

 ## Poster & Demo Abstract Submission is Still Open

 The talk submission abstract deadline was last week, but poster and demo submissions remain open!
 Got something to show?
 [Submit an abstract](/src/events/gcc2019/abstracts).

+## Fellowships: 2nd Round Due this Friday

+[Travel fellowships to attend GCC2019](/src/news/2019-04-gcc-fellowships/index.md) are available.
+If you are interested, **apply by this Friday, 10 May**.

 ## Sponsors